The Volvo XC60 has entered its last year on the market. A brand-new second-generation model will arrive in showrooms in the coming months.

 Fuel economy for the 240-horsepower model checks in at 23 mpg in the city, 30 mpg on the highway and 26 mpg in a combined cycle.
 Opting for the 302-horsepower engine lowers those figures to 20, 26, and 22, respectively.

 Highlights from the XC60's list of options include a rear-view camera, a blind spot information system, cross traffic alert, lane change assist, rear parking sensors, low speed collision avoidance, LED daytime running lights, a leather-upholstered three-spoke steering wheel, Bluetooth connectivity, rain-sensing wipers, leather upholstery, an auto-dimming rear-view mirror, navigation, tinted windows, front sport seats, and 18-inch alloys.

 The optional Climate Package bundles heated front and rear seats, heated windshield washer nozzles, a heated windshield, a heated steering wheel, and an interior air quality system.
 Other optional packages are available, while the list of standalone options includes metallic paint, heated front seats, all-wheel drive, Xenon headlights, and 20-inch alloys.

 All XC60s feature dual front, side and side curtain airbags.
 A tire pressure monitoring system and a Whiplash Protection Seating System (WHIPS) both come standard.

 Additionally, all models regardless of trim level feature Volvo's City Safety function which uses a laser sensor to automatically trigger the brakes at low speeds if a pending impact is detected.

-The XC60 is aimed directly at the leaders in the premium compact crossover segment, including the BMW X3, Audi Q5 and Infiniti EX35.
-Slightly larger vehicles like the Lexus RX 350 and Cadillac SRX are also competitors.
+The XC60 is aimed directly at the leaders of the premium compact crossover segment including the BMW X3, Audi Q5, and the Mercedes-Benz GLC-Class.
+Buyers primarily after space can also look larger vehicles like the Lexus RX and Cadillac SRX.